-We can imagine that the uncanny of the couple has to do with the dreamt of and imagined children either in the fantasy of procreation or in that of
+We can imagine that the uncanny of the couple has to do with the dreamt of and imagined children either in the fantasy of procreation or in that of the adoption, in the anxieties and the desires which have accompanied them.

 3 3.
 Waldenfels, Estraneo, straniero, straordinario.
-Saggi di fenomenologia responsiva, a cura di U. Perone, Rosenberg & Sellier, Torino 2011 $^{\rm 4}$ Ibidem, p.75
+Saggi di fenomenologia responsiva, a cura di U. Perone, Rosenberg & Sellier, Torino 2011 4 Ibidem, p.75